hedesandxlii/datasecurity_labz/labb1_uppgifter.md

 this case, the challenge) is used with different keys, the response is more vurnable than if the challenge would be **hashed once** (with some other encryption algorithm then).

+### Ensure that you understand what a salt is, and why it is used.
+Adds a random value that could be hidden in the profile of a user on the site to the password.
+The database then only stores the checksum of the passwords which means that a thief would not benefit from accessing the password list.